Referral Program Optimization

 Referral SaaSquatch provides the ability to offer each referral program participant one of a number of different types of rewards.

-Depending on whether your business is B2B or B2C will have a significant effect on the type of reward that is best to offer your referral program participants.
+Depending on whether your business is B2B or B2C, this delineation will have a significant effect on the type of reward that is best to offer your referral program participants.

 In order to offer the best program incentive it is best to understand exactly who you are trying to target with your referral program.